Being with people who respect me and understand me, I feel safe and listened to

 Separation from a baby

 Working in a trauma-informed way is particularly important when mothers may be separating from their baby after giving birth.
-Mothers who have experienced this without our support have said that after their baby was taken they felt like they became invisible.
-We focus on making sure this doesn't happen and that mothers and babies feel supported and cared for in this difficult situation.
+Mothers who have experienced this without our support have said that after their baby was taken they felt they became invisible.
+We focus on making sure this doesn't happen and that mothers and babies feel supported and cared for in this incredibly traumatic situation.

 Our staff and volunteers